ribtiago/Logger/README.md

 ### Importing

-Import the Logger into your AppDelegate file.
+Import the LoggerKit into your AppDelegate file.

 ```
-import Logger
+import LoggerKit
 ```

 Hint: to make Logger available throughout your files without importing it everywhere, use typealias and rename Logger to AppLogger.
 Start using AppLogger everywhere 👌🏼